His Dark Materials season 3: Release date, cast and latest news

 She added: “It’s the most exciting story but, like everything Philip does, it has many levels to it.
 And it’s an extraordinary piece… so huge and ambitious.
 But if anyone ever gave us the opportunity to do it, we’d be there.”

-His Dark Materials seasons one and two are available to stream on BBC iPlayer now.
+His Dark Materials season 3 airs on BBC One and BBC iPlayer on Sunday 18th December.
+Seasons 1 and 2 are available to stream on BBC iPlayer now.